-PN12643

-ISBN Creative Commons

-This copyright work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International licence.
-To view a copy of this licence, visit creativecommons.org/licenses.
-In essence, you are free to copy, communicate and adapt the work for non-commercial purposes, as long as you attribute the work to Safe Work Australia and abide by the other licence terms.
+PN12643 ISBN Creative Commons This copyright work is licensed under a Creative Commons Attribution-licence.
+To view a copy of this licence, visit creativecommons.org/licens communicate and adapt the work for non-commercial purposes, as long Work Australia and abide by the other licence terms. es.
+In essence, you are free to cop